 Breadings - These can be tricky on a low sodium diet because sodium in breadings can be sneaky.
-Plain flour is most commonly used to bread meats or vegetables for cooking especially frying.
+Plain flour is most commonly used to bread meats or vegetables for cooking, especially frying.
 Flour tends to need salt otherwise it tastes bland like paste.
-Try adding seasonings (like Gusto) to the flour before breading, this makes a big difference in the flavor so it's not bland but you still achieve a crispy coating.
+Try adding seasonings (like Gusto) to the flour before breading; this makes a big difference in the flavor.
+It is not bland, and you still achieve a crispy coating.
 Try other breadings like ground nut flour or nut meal.
 Almond meal or almond flour is good and fairly easy to find.
 Store this in the freezer so it stays fresh.
 There are many other types of breadings that give you flavorful results.
-Light batters like a tempura batter, egg whites, beer batter, corn meal, ground or chopped nuts, seeds like seasame seeds, rice flour, corn flour, potato flour, cornstarch, arrowroot, a little mustard, freshly ground peppercorns, or try a variety of mixed peppercorns.
+Light batters like a tempura batter, egg whites, beer batter, corn meal, ground or chopped nuts, seeds like sesame seeds, rice flour, corn flour, potato flour, cornstarch, arrowroot, a little mustard, freshly ground peppercorns, or try a variety of mixed peppercorns.
 Even a pinch of cayenne or chili added to a breading adds a little kick to take away the bland.
 It doesn't have to be hot, just flavorful.
 Lot's of combinations to try to get that crispy coating you miss and without the salt.

-Note: Bread, especially white bread is high in sodium because as said before plain flour needs salt. so white bread crumbs are usually salty.
+Note: Bread, especially white bread, is high in sodium because, as said before, plain flour needs salt.
+Consequently, white bread crumbs are usually salty.
 If using something like a saltine cracker make sure you get the unsalted tops to save on the sodium even if it's a little bit.
 Like cracker crumbs, you can make your own and save some of the sodium that you would find in premade bread or cracker crumbs.
 Also, be careful using flavored crumbs.
-The sodium is up there and watch as different brands can be even higher in sodium than other brands..
+The sodium is up there, Read the labels, as different brands can be higher in sodium than other brands.

-Any of our salt-free seasonings mixed-in with your coating of choice will be more flavorful and have good aroma.
-Mixing-in Table Tasty is a nice surprise with it's salty taste, and has arrowroot to help it stick to whatever you are breading and this also helps thicken a sauce or gravy.
+Any of our salt-free seasonings mixed in with your coating of choice will be more flavorful and have good aroma.
+Mixing in Table Tasty is a nice surprise with its salty taste, and it has arrowroot to help it stick to whatever you are breading.
+This also helps thicken a sauce or gravy.

-Shop for your groceries in the outer perimeter isles of the store.
-Most of the high sodium products are in the center isles.
-The outer isles you will find your fresh fruits and vegetables, breads, dairy and meats.
+Shop for your groceries in the outer perimeter aisles of the store.
+Most of the high sodium products are in the center aisles.
+In the outer aisles you will find your fresh fruits and vegetables, breads, dairy and meats.
 Buy fresh as you can.

 Never add salt to water - You will be surprised how flavorful your food will be without adding salt to the water when cooking vegetables, potatoes, pasta, rice, even oatmeal.
-If you think about it, usually you add toppings, or sauces, seasonings, etc to these foods.
+If you think about it, usually you add toppings, sauces, or seasonings to these foods.
 There is enough flavor in these to compensate for not adding salt to the cooking water.

 Think you must add salt to a recipe?
-Sometimes, you think you need salt especially in baked goods.
+Sometimes we think we need to add salt, especially in baked goods.
 Try cutting the salt called for in the recipe in half and you usually will still have good results.
 Perhaps the next time you can cut that amount in half again.
 Then eliminate the salt altogether.
-Think of salt as a flavor inhancer.
+Think of salt as a flavor enhancer.
 Salt is not usually needed for a chemical reaction, for example to make bread rise.
-Depending on what you are prepareing, you can add more vanilla or other flavor extract, or fresh lemon zest, or black pepper, seasame seeds. or other seasoning, with good results.
+Depending on what you are preparing, you can add more vanilla or other flavor extract, fresh lemon zest, black pepper, sesame seeds, or other seasonings, with good results.

-Sea Salt and other fancy salts, Kosher salt have the same amount of sodium per weight as regular table salt.
+Sea Salts, fancy salts, Kosher salts have the same amount of sodium per weight as regular table salt.

 Marinades help add flavor and can be used for a variety of foods.
 A steak marinade is one of the most popular.
-However, there are many kinds of marindes for chicken, pork, fish, seafood, and vegetables.
+However, there are many kinds of marinades for chicken, pork, fish, seafood, and vegetables.
 A marinade is traditionally an acid and an oil plus flavorings.
-For example, an acid could be lemon juice, or wine or vinegar.
+For example, an acid could be lemon juice, wine, or vinegar.
 An oil could be vegetable oil, olive oil, even a nut oil.
-Flavorings could be garlic, onion, lemon zest, herbs, spices, seasonings of some sort even cayenne or chilies.
-Marinading can be for just a few minutes, a few hours or even overnight.
-Note: Don't use fresh citrus juice for fish for more than a few minutes as it cooks the fish.
+Flavorings could be garlic, onion, lemon zest, herbs, spices, seasonings of some sort, even cayenne or chilies.
+Marinating can be for just a few minutes, a few hours, or even overnight.
+Note: Do not use fresh citrus juice for fish for more than a few minutes as it cooks the fish.

-.
-Usually when you're ready for that last stir before you're ready to serve.
-Then sprinkle with a little more fresh parsley on the very top of your food just as you've placed it on the platter or bowl, to serve.
+usually when you're ready for that last stir before serving.
+Then sprinkle with a little more fresh parsley on the very top of your food just as you've placed it on the platter or bowl to serve.
 Parsley adds a nice fresh taste with a hint of saltiness

 .
 Parsley is one of the most nutritious herbs and makes the finished dish beautiful.
-This must be nice fresh green Italian parsley leaves, not old, or yellow and not too much of the stems, for the best results.
+For the best result, use nice fresh green Italian parsley leaves, not old or yellow, and not too much of the stems.
 (This is one of the main reasons we have parsley flakes in all of our seasonings.
 For taste, with that little edge of saltiness and to make the food beautiful).